-The ‘Coronasomnia’ Crisis: How COVID-19 Has Affected Our Nightly Z's
+The ‘Coronasomnia’ Crisis: How COVID-19 Affected Our Nightly Z's

-Coronasomnia, a term used for sleep problems related to the pandemic, is causing major disruptions to people’s sleep, threatening public health ramifications like elevated risks for high blood pressure, depression, and other health issues.
+Coronasomnia, a term used for sleep problems related to the pandemic, caused major disruptions to people’s sleep, threatening public health ramifications like elevated risks for high blood pressure, depression, and other health issues.

 The COVID-19 pandemic drastically affected many aspects of living—health and hygiene habits, work and education, public transportation, and daily routines.